thiagocapuano/waves-documentation/en/proposals/waves-tickers.md

 ## Specification

-We plan that client interface will react to token’s rating respectively to the chosen listing.
-Our protocol is supposed to serve as an interaction between providers and blockchain.
-The provider can be both a centralized organization with a developed methodology and a decentralized service for ranking tokens by voting.
+We plan that the client interface will react to a token’s rating respectively to the chosen listing.
+Our protocol is supposed to serve as an interaction between providers and the blockchain.
+A provider can be both a centralized organization with a developed methodology and a decentralized service for ranking tokens by voting.

-Waves addresses of providers will be specified in the settings to read the corresponding account state with a rank.
-So that the user has the opportunity to choose a "good" provider, it is also planned to organize a rating of the providers, determined by users’ voting.
+The providers' accounts are specified in the settings so the ranking can be read from the corresponding account's state.
+So that the user has the opportunity to choose a "good" provider.
+It is also planned to organize a rating of the providers, determined by users’ voting.

 ![](/_assets/waves_ticker_1.png)